Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks

-In this study, we carefully benchmark how the MCTS performs against other RL algorithms in designing annealing schedules.
+\twocolumngrid In this study, we carefully benchmark how the MCTS performs against other RL algorithms in designing annealing schedules.
 First, we elucidate the advantages shared by MCTS and other RL methods in solving difficult optimization.
 As gradient-free methods, MCTS and other RL models mitigate the issues of local-minima trapping in a high-dimensional energy landscape.
 Secondly, both methods can efficiently handle combinatorial problems involving discrete variables.
 However, we hypothesize that MCTS should be a more suitable method than other RL techniques for automating quantum experiments (and quantum algorithmic designs) when it is expensive to generate high volume of training data.
 This hypothesis has been positively validated in our numerical study.
 The MCTS uses an order of magnitude less queries in finding optimal solution as manifested in the comparison of training efficiency of various algorithms in Fig.\ref{fig:eff}.

 Another major distinction between our proposed methods and prior approaches is our treatment of transfer learning.
-In the case of AlphaZero, once an RL agent is trained to devise strategy under the environment of GO, it is only expected to apply the same strategy over and over again.
+Transfer learning skill is both remarkable and extremely useful for acquiring optimal solutions efficiently when switching from one scenario to another, as has been studied in many other works \cite{nautrup2019optimizing, kanno2019many}.
+In the case of AlphaZero, once an RL agent is trained to devise strategy under the environment of Go, it is only expected to apply the same strategy over and over again.
 However, in the context of AQC, every optimization problem is embedded in a different Hamiltonian, resulting in a different learning environment for an RL agent to learn how to prepare the corresponding ground state.
 While there are meta-learning strategies allowing an RL agent to adapt to different environments, it typically requires even more training time and data.
 In this work, we propose to simply pre-train QZero's value and policy NNs with a small set of sample problems (solved by the MCTS) such that one only needs to fine tune the NNs when the algorithm is applied to a new problem.